| |

 I kicked

-helpers: patches, gums and pills.
-How I did it might be endemic
+helpers we have today; patches, gums and pills were just a pipe dream then.
+How I did it 'cold turkey' might be endemic

 to